niranjsasikumar/Animal-Guesser/README.md

 ## animal_guesser.py

 Loads the model from model.pth.
 Prompts the user to choose whether to input the image path as a URL or a local file.
 Checks if the provided path is valid and if it contains an image.
 Preprocesses the image and returns the image as a PyTorch tensor.
 Runs the tensor through the model to obtain the predicted class probabilities.
 Returns a string with the predicted animal name and the probability of the prediction.

+## animals.txt

+The list of animals that the model can identify.